nsat/space-services-user-guide/Fundamentals.md

 ## Uploading Files
 The Tasking API provides an [`upload`]() endpoint for up-linking files to a specific satellite payload.
 Files are cached on the ground and queued for upload at subsequent contacts, managed by Spire.
+Uplink bandwidth is limited.
+For larger files and installations Spire recommends the files be [flight-flashed](#flight-flash) to the payload while on the ground, before launch.

+### Flight Flash
+Flight-flash is the process of creating and installing file system images into the payloads on the ground before launch.
+This is often a good time for large customer applications to be installed, i.e. machine learning models or frameworks like Python or TensorFlow.

 ## Downloading Files